 How To Be Prepared When You’re Dead Broke

-You may not like it, but you can learn to like it, that is to eat ‘cheap’ foods.
-For example, back during 2010 I wrote an article titled ‘Cheap Breakfast for Surviving Hard Times‘ in which I described how you could eat a breakfast serving for just 10 cents!
+You may not like it, but you can learn to like it – eat foods that cost less – enabling you to store more of it.
+For example, an article titled Cheap Breakfast For Surviving Hard Times describes one way how you could eat a breakfast (serving) for just 10 cents! (or thereabouts).
 If you were to adopt this breakfast for say, 3 months, and if your ‘typical’ breakfast had been costing you $3.00, you would save $260.
-You can buy a heck of a lot of food preps or supplies for that money, and that’s just using a breakfast substitute!
+You can buy a lot of food storage with that money, and that’s just using a breakfast substitute!

 You could switch to a powdered milk alternative and potentially cut your milk costs in half.
 You could eat more rice and beans, which have seemingly endless possibilities of variations with other spices and add-ons.
 Eat less processed foods (which almost always costs more), and learn to cook more from scratch.
 Use coupons.
 Buy on sale.
 Buy in bulk.
 Buy store brands.

 Besides shopping food smart, learn how to be frugal in everything that you do.
 Always question every purchase that you’re about to make.
 Do you ‘need’ it?
 Are there less expensive alternatives?
 Is there a ‘dollar store’ near you?
 Ever considered buying clothes at the Good Will center or a thrift store?
 You will be amazed at the bargains.
 Get over your desire to dress with the newest of clothes and styles – don’t fall for the marketing BS.

 These are just some of the ways that you could enable yourself, even if you’re ‘broke’.

 What are your ideas how you would try and become better prepared – to prep – if you were ‘dead broke’?